 The black stripe under these triangles has the words of 11 December in white color.
 Under this stripe, the words “International Mountain Day” are written in two rows.
 The upper row has the words “International” in blue color while the lower row has the words “Mountain Day” in light blue color.

 Mountain Day Holiday in Japan

-Japan is the only country that has the holiday of Mountain Day on 11 August since 2016.
-The purpose of the holiday is to know the importance and blessings of mountains.
+Japan is the only country that has had the holiday of Mountain Day on 11 August since 2016.
+The purpose of this holiday is to know the importance and blessings of mountains.

 Uses and Importance of Mountains

-- About 60 to 80 percent of the world fresh-water originates from mountains.
+- About 60 to 80 percent of the world’s fresh water originates from mountains.